DennisTheodoreNedry/go-evil/README.md

 ```

 ## Documentation
-There is no wiki page as each function/object have a corresponding example file under `examples/<domain>/`. <br/>
+### Examples
+We strive to have a corresponding example file/files for each implemented feature, meaning that the currently best way to see how to implemenet a certain area
+is to look in the `examples` folder
+### Godoc
+If you're willing to see all the possible functions and such, take a look at  `tools/serve_documentation.sh` which will locally host a godoc server on port 8080
+### Cookbook
-We strive to have an example for each new implementation, but we are also working on a so-called "cookbook" which will go into a further detail on how everything works.
+We are also working on a so-called "cookbook" which will go into a further detail on how everything works.
+But this book is not yet completed.

 ## Legal notice
 I take no responsibility for what you create and do with this project.
 And any mischief that you cause and happen to fall into is on yourself!